Global Tea Faculty

 Professor Emeritus Charles Shoemaker is interested in the chemistry which occurs during the processing of different types of tea, such as green, oolong, white, and red teas.

-Dr. Smriti Srinivas' research interests include the cities, body, social memory, religion, and the Indian Ocean.
+Professor Smriti Srinivas's research interests include the cities, body, social memory, religion, and the Indian Ocean.
 She is running a Mellon Research Initiative with Bettina Ng'weno called "Reimagining Indian Ocean Worlds."
 They have an ongoing blog project about how people drink tea across the Indian Ocean region.

 Research Description coming soon